Itz-Chandan/All-pythone-code/README.md

 # All-pythone-code
-This is all PY code
+This is all PY.code
+Author - Chandan